LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Refer to the `drawing.py <https://github.com/LaboratoireMecaniqueLille/
   crappy/blob/master/Examples/drawing.py>`_ example for a use case.

-- :ref:`Reader`
+- :ref:`Link Reader`

   Prints the received values in the terminal.
 Mostly useful for debugging.

-  No example featuring a Reader block is currently distributed.
+  No example featuring a Link Reader block is currently distributed.

 - :ref:`Dashboard`

-  Prints received values in a popup window and with a nicer formatting than :ref:`Reader`.
+  Prints received values in a popup window and with a nicer formatting than :ref:`LinkReader`.

   No example featuring a Dashboard block is currently distributed.